blandinw/ocaml-grpc-envoy/README.md

+This is the HTTP/2 branch.
+Here, Envoy is not strictly required for gRPC requests, but still important in a production environment.

+---

 This project shows how to implement a gRPC server and a gRPC client using OCaml and [Envoy](https://www.envoyproxy.io/), a very useful proxy open-sourced by Lyft and now part of the [CNCF](https://www.cncf.io/).

 The idea is use Envoy to translate between HTTP/1.1 and HTTP/2 gRPC.
 Note that Envoy appears twice on the diagram, but it's actually the same process.